Purdue-CSUSB/CS-190-F2016/slides/lecture2/lecture02.md

 C. The current directory and the parent directory.

-D. The system root directory and the meme folder.
+D. The system root directory and the configuration folder.

 Reminder...